 - Implement the fat fasting technique.

-However, these methods should only be used as a supplement to a well-formulated keto diet.
-If you do end up deciding that exogenous ketones are worth the cost to you, here’s a great brand we recommend.
+And, if you do end up deciding that exogenous ketones are worth the cost to you, here’s a great brand we recommend.

 - Prior ingestion of exogenous ketone monoester attenuates the glycaemic response to an oral glucose tolerance test in healthy young individuals — The Journal of Physiology